Demonstration Informed Specification Search: Preliminaries and Problem Statement

-\end{mdframed} By itself, the above formulation is ill-posed as $\Pr(\Demos~|~M, \varphi)$ is left undefined.
+\end{mdframed} Of course, by itself, the above formulation is ill-posed as $\Pr(\Demos~|~M, \varphi)$ is left undefined.
 What remains is to derive a suitable agent model and discuss how to manipulate likelihoods in this model.

-\subsection{Task Motivated Agents}
+\section{Task Motivated Agents}

 Following~\cite{DBLP:conf/cav/Vazquez-Chanlatte20}, we propose using the principle of maximum causal entropy to assign a bias-minimizing belief of generating the demonstrations given a candidate task.
-Here bias-minimizing is taken to mean miniminizing the worst case prediction log-loss~\cite{mce}, i.e., the worst-case number of bits needed to encode the the actions of the agent.